jkedra/jkedra.github.io/_drafts/btrfs-mv.md

     # btrfs property set -ts /mnt/backup/@home ro false

-We also need to copy boot from sdb1 to sda1.
+I also need to copy `/boot` from sdb1 to sda1.
 I just created a new ext2 filesystem at sda1, and created a copy of `/boot` currently mounted from sdb1 to sdb1 using tar (or `cp -p`).